-In a world full of pubs, it's amazing how a few of them really stand out with that perfect mix of neighborhood local atmosphere, endless beer taps and inventive menu items.
-The Excelsior ranks up there thanks, in part, to their nod to native New York state fare with some inspired names: Beef on Weck and the famous Garbage Plate.
-Local cheese, Buffalo wings and deep-fried New York cheesecake make this a place to go when no one's counting calories.
+In a world full of pubs, it's amazing how a few of them really stand out with that perfect mix of neighborhood local atmosphere, endless beer taps, and inventive menu items.
+The Excelsior ranks up there thanks, in part, to their nod to native New York State fare with some inspired names: Beef on Weck and the famous Garbage Plate.

-For a mouth-watering pizza, sub, or hero, stop by Sovrana!
+For a mouthwatering pizza, sub, or hero, stop by Sovrana!
 This hot spot has been a favorite for college students and locals since 1985.
-The Times Union once wrote, "It's a store, it's a bakery, it's a deli.
 In fact, many loyal customers are happy that not everyone knows just incredibly good the baked goods are at Sovrana's, especially the creamy eclairs.
-Mostly, it's crowded, and worth the quick wait in line."
-And for such good prices, you'll be happy you did!
+Enjoy exceptional food at affordable prices!

 Ted's Fish Fry

-With locations in Albany, Troy, Watervliet and Latham, there's a reason why Ted's Fish Fry charts high scores for local diners hankering for fish and chips.
+With locations throughout the Capital Region, there's a reason why Ted's Fish Fry charts high scores for local diners hankering for fish and chips.
 Of course, what helps boost Ted's appeal is that the menu goes beyond fried fish with all kinds of seafood options, plus hot dogs, burgers, steak sandwiches and a kids' menu.
 And you're never too old or full to add a milkshake to an All-American meal like the kind Ted's delivers in abundance.
-This place will fill you up without taking a week's pay for this seafood fix.
+Get your seafood fix without breaking the bank.